Is media publicity a key part of your photography marketing strategy? If not, I believe you’re missing a trick!

 - Publicity (being featured in high-authority newspapers, magazines or on TV, radio, podcasts or blogs), helps you to get noticed.
 The awareness you’ll gain helps you to reach new audiences including new potential clients and customers

 - Being featured in the media is free!
 There is no cost to you, yet the valuable press mentions can be worth thousands of pounds!
-You earn the opportunity through providing quality content that the media publication values and wants to share
+You earn the opportunity by providing quality content that the media publication values and wants to share

 - Media publicity provides the opportunity to leverage the huge reach of established media audiences (so it can be a much quicker way of reaching hundreds, thousands or even tens of thousands or more people who may be interested in your photography services)